Guaranteed Optimal Compositional Explanations for Neurons

 \subsection{Optimal Algorithm}

-The optimal algorithm is a best-first search guided by our proposed heuristic.
+By leveraging the quantities identified in the previous section, we propose a novel optimal algorithm based on a best-first search guided by our proposed heuristic.
 We provide a textual overview of the main steps below and a more detailed discussion and pseudocode in \Cref{appx:optimal_algo}. \begin{enumerate} \item Compute the exact quantities (\Cref{sec:quantities}) for every concept in the dataset. \item For each concept, compute $dIoU_{max}$ and $dIoU_{min}$ for all possible paths starting from it, using the heuristic aggregated computation. \item Initialize the frontier with all paths whose estimated $dIoU_{max}$ is greater than the global maximum of the minimum estimates. \item Iteratively pop nodes from the frontier, starting from those with the highest estimated $dIoU_{max}$. \begin{enumerate} \item If the estimate is aggregated, refine it by computing the sample-based estimate and reinsert the node.
 Otherwise, proceed to the next step. \item If the node path is not a final one (i.e., can still be extended), expand its label by concatenating every possible concept with every allowed connective.
 For each new label, compute $dIoU_{max}$ and $dIoU_{min}$ via the heuristic aggregated computation and insert them into the frontier. \item If the node path is a final one, compute its exact IoU.
 During this step, the algorithm stores the intermediate quantities of the sub-labels composing the label.